-This screen is a dynamic form.
-The fields you’ve added and the choices you have set determine the IF / THEN fields.
-For example: If the department field is equal to sales, then the notification email goes to email@example.com.
+The next screen after selecting a Conditional Logic option is a dynamic form.
+The fields you’ve added and the choices you have set determine the if-then statement.

 Once you complete a condition, save and test your interactive form.
 Make sure that the condition is working properly before adding more conditions or your smart form will turn out to be not so smart.

 How’d you do?
 Did you have any difficulties understanding this guide?
 Please share your thoughts in the comments section below.